nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

         Representation Rule <|-- Role Based Representation Rule : is subclass of Representation Rule <|-- Membership Based Representation Rule : is subclass of Agent <|-- Person : is subclass of
-        Agent <|-- Legal Entity : is subclass of
+        Agent <|-- Legal Entity as Member : is subclass of

         class Signatory Rights {
             Date of Issue : Date